Asvanyavetrivel/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 ## Table of Contents

-Key Technologies and Skills
+-Key Technologies and Skills
-Installation
+-Installation
-Usage
+-Usage
-Features
+-Features
-Contributing
+-Contributing

 ## Key Technologies and Skills